President’s Institutional Scholarship (Full Tuition Waiver)

 - A maximum one-thousand-word essay regarding applicant’s leadership experience, community service involvement and future plan; and

 - References from previous direct supervisors from work or community leaders, or academic advisors/teachers.
-Two references are required for President’s Fellowship and Campus Life Leadership Fellowship; one reference is required for Dean’s Fellowship and Campus Life Assistance Fellowship.
+Two references are required for President’s Scholarship; one reference is required for Dean’s Scholarship.
 References must be original and completed on the UWest Fellowship and Scholarship Reference Form and provided in a sealed envelope signed by the referee.

 - Application Deadline is April 1.